Mother Nature is the Pill for Real Health

 Nature is cheaper and has fewer side effects than medications.

-The reason we have our guests spend 5 to 6 hours outside everyday is because we know that nature has healing qualities that in our busy modern lives we tend to ignore or have ceased to really know about.
+The reason we have our guests spend 5 to 6 hours outside every day is that nature has healing qualities.

-The term “Nature Deficit Disorder” was first coined by writer Richard Louv in his book “Last Child in the Woods: Saving our Children from Nature Deficit Disorder” and it brings together a growing body of research indicating direct exposure to nature is essential for healthy childhood development and for the physical and emotional health of children and adults.
+The term “Nature Deficit Disorder” was first coined by writer Richard Louv in his book “Last Child in the Woods: Saving our Children from Nature-Deficit Disorder”.
+This book brings together a growing body of research indicating that direct exposure to nature is essential for healthy childhood development, and for the physical and emotional health of children and adults.
 Louv directly links the absence of nature in the lives of today’s wired generation to some of the most disturbing childhood and adult health trends: the rise in obesity, attention disorders, and depression.
-You really can’t dispute his theory – the reduction in stress and elevated sense of wellness that is experienced by our guests who spend time each day in nature directly supports his findings.
+You really can’t dispute his theory; the reduction in stress and an elevated sense of wellness experienced by our guests who spend each day in nature, directly supports his findings.

-Many of the Mountain Trek staff have worked as a park rangers and wilderness survival instructors and this is something that we’ve noticed over the years, how different people are when they are outside.
+Many of the Mountain Trek staff have worked as park rangers and wilderness survival instructors, and we’ve noticed over the years how different people are when they are outside.

 Spend some time at Mountain Trek and you’ll find your senses reawakening in nature and you’re stimulated to work harder on your fitness goals.
 Passing wild heather in the mountain alpine, we’ve noticed eyes bulge and hikers get lost in the smell and sensation, ignoring the burning of their thighs.
 And you just can’t experience that in your office.